pchinjr/praise-cage-rest-api-workshop/README.md

 4. Submit a praise, then refresh to see it persist.
 5. Open `http://localhost:3000/praises` in a browser to see the stored praises in JSON format.

-#### Switching Endpoints
-- Attendees can now switch between their Val Town endpoint and their local `http://localhost:3000/praises` to see the same results, demonstrating how RESTful APIs function consistently across environments.

 ## Add Authentication Hooks with Different Architecture
 We will now add an authenication layer to our API using JWTs.
 To handle the new complexity, we can move to a framework that implements some request/response lifecycle hooks.
 This means the framework will give us an interface to do some processing during the request and response negotiations.
 The framework we'll use is Fastify.
 Also, we'll move to fully server rendered content for all pages.
 This lets the server compile the dynamic data and respond with a string of HTML that the browser will render.